MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 ### Consolidation service

-You can implement an additional service that periodically retrieves the data from shared storage, partitions and filters the data according to its purpose, and then writes it to an appropriate set of data stores.
+You can implement another service that periodically retrieves the data from shared storage, partitions and filters the data according to its purpose, and then writes it to an appropriate set of data stores.

 ![Partitioning and storage of data](../devops/datastorage.png)